Jakosia/SpinningChickenGame/README.md

 # Spinning-Chicken
-this game is based on Flappy Bird
+this game is based on Flappy Bird <br/
-#Music:
+Music:
-#Graphic:
+Graphic: